EBG-PW/EBG-API-Docs/source/includes/_errors.md

 406 | Not Acceptable -- You requested a format that isn't json.
 429 | Too Many Requests -- You run into the maximum requests for a plugin.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
-503 | Service Unavailable -- We're temporarily offline for maintenance.
+503 | Service Unavailable -- Some backend software isn´t responding.
 Please try again later.